 Aside from losing your rankings, an algorithm change can cost you losing your patient traffic as well.
 This can affect you even more if you only use your medical site to promote your medical services.
 To avoid losing so much patient traffic, simply create different traffic inducing platforms to keep up your patient flow.

 Social media is especially beneficial in this case since you are not leaving all your eggs in one basket.
-By using social media marketing to promote your medical services, you are creating different doors for patients to find you in case your medical site is suffering from an algorithm change and your rankings are down.
+By using social media marketing for medical practice to promote your medical services, you are creating different doors for patients to find you in case your medical site is suffering from an algorithm change and your rankings are down.

-Algorithm Changes Are For Improving User Experience
+Search Engine Algorithm Changes Are For Improving User Experience

-While algorithm changes may negatively affect sites, they are designed to improve user experience.
+While search engine algorithm changes may negatively affect sites, they are designed to improve user experience.
 If any site fails to keep up with the new algorithm guidelines, it simply gets weeded out by it.
 To avoid suffering from the same fate, make sure your medical site is safe by the above 5 protective protocols.